shivansh-kale/auditing-student-risk-models/README.md

 # Auditing Student Risk Models

-This project audits an early-warning machine learning model used to identify at-risk students.
+This project analyzes an early-warning machine learning model used to identify at-risk students, with a focus on **who the model misses rather than how accurate it is**.

-Instead of focusing only on accuracy, the project analyzes:
+## What This Project Does
+- Trains a student risk classification model (~93% accuracy, ~91% recall)
+- Stops model tuning and performs **error analysis**
-- False negative errors (students who were missed)
+- Analyzes **false negatives** (students who needed help but were not flagged)
-- Fairness across gender, internet access, and parental education
+- Compares model behavior across gender, internet access, and parental education
-- Ethical blind spots in high-performing models
+- Runs **what-if simulations** (study time, absences) to see what changes reduce risk

+## Key Insight
+High overall accuracy can hide important blind spots.
+Some student groups are more likely to be missed, which is not visible from aggregate metrics alone.

 ## Files
-- `student_risk_audit.ipynb` – main analysis notebook
+- `who_gets_missed.ipynb` – main analysis notebook
-- `report.html` – exploratory data analysis (pandas profiling)
+- `report.html` – exploratory data analysis (open locally in a browser)
-- The EDA report (`report.html`) can be downloaded and viewed locally in a browser.

-## Key Insight
+## Conclusion
-Even highly accurate models can systematically miss vulnerable student groups, which is not visible from aggregate metrics alone.

-### About

--I built an early-warning student risk model using tabular behavioral data and achieved around 93% accuracy and 91% recall.

--Instead of optimizing further, I froze the model and focused on error analysis.

--I analyzed false negatives and computed group-wise false negative rates across sensitive attributes like gender, internet access, and parental education.

--Despite strong aggregate performance, the model systematically under-identified at-risk students from certain groups, particularly those without internet access.

--I then ran counterfactual what-if simulations on false negatives by modifying only intervenable features like study time and absences, to quantify which actions actually reduce predicted risk.

--The project is essentially an audit of model blind spots rather than a grade prediction task.
+This project focuses on understanding **model failures and fairness**, not just predicting grades.